Dry Mouth and Saliva

 The Biotène range of products is located in the oral care section, mouthwash section or denture care section, of most major retailers.
 If you can’t find the specific Biotène product you are looking for, ask your pharmacist or store manager.

 Biotène® Dry Mouth oralbalance Gel has the highest level of humectants and lubricants of any product in the Biotène® range and provides long-lasting relief of dry mouth.

-Biotène Dry Mouth oralbalance Gel can be used as frequently as needed for dry mouth relief but GlaxoSmithKline Consumer Healthcare (GSK CH) recommends that no more than a single tube of this product is used per day*.
-In accordance with the product label, GSK CH recommends placing 1-2 cm of gel directly on the tongue and spreading it thoroughly inside the mouth.
+Biotène Dry Mouth oralbalance Gel can be used as frequently as needed for dry mouth relief or as directed by a health care practitioner.
+But Haleon Consumer Healthcare (Haleon CH) recommends that no more than a single tube of this product is used per day*.
+In accordance with the product label, Haleon CH recommends placing 1-2 cm of gel directly on the tongue and spreading it thoroughly inside the mouth.